Finally! In his 27th year as a head wrestling coach, Gene Hildebrandt gets his first win for the St. James Area Saints.

 The wrestlers picked up their second win against Byron.
 It was a high scoring match and the outcome was not decided until Victor Torres pinned his opponent in just 39 seconds of the first period to pick up six team points and securing a 40-30 win.

 Mario Garcia lost a decision at 106, Zamarripa won a decision and Hanson won a major decision.

 Soto and Guzman got pins.
 Richy collected his at 1:20 and Sammy got the pin right near the end of the match, at 5:54.

 Isaac Carreon got a close win at 138 when he won 4-3.
 At that time, the Saints led 22-3.
 Then Byron got back to back pins on Curry and Engel.
 Gleiter lost a decision so the Saints were up by four 22-18.

 Wrestling to keep the team lead, Ryan Westman got a pin at 2:48 of the second period.
 The Saints were up 28-18.
 At 182, Colin Hoppe got pinned and the lead closed 28-24.

 Devin Wolle came back and pinned his foe in 1:20 of the first period for a 34-24 team lead.

 The pattern remained in place as Adrian Torres got pinned.
 That’s when Victor Torres secured the match with a pin.

-Page 3 of 3 - The marquee match of the day was the Saints against Wabasso/Red Rock Central.
+The marquee match of the day was the Saints against Wabasso/Red Rock Central.
 Wabasso is fourth ranked and has six ranked wrestlers compared to the Saints having five ranked wrestlers.